ericjj94/pedroo/README.md

 ### `npm start`

-Runs the production build of app which is served from an express server
+Open [http://localhost:8080](http://localhost:3000) to view it in the browser.

-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+### `npm run start:prod`

-### `npm run start:dev`
+Runs the production build of app which is served from an express server.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.